Drew Butera

-Andrew Edward Butera (/bjʊˈtɛərə/; born August 9, 1983) is an American former professional baseball catcher who is currently on the coaching staff of the Los Angeles Angels.
+Andrew Edward Butera (/bjʊˈtɛərə/; born August 9, 1983) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Los Angeles Dodgers, Los Angeles Angels, Kansas City Royals, and Colorado Rockies.

 The 6 ft 1 in, 210 lb right-hander is the son of former major league catcher Sal Butera.
-Butera became the fifth catcher to catch a no hitter in both the American League (Francisco Liriano, 2011) and National League (Josh Beckett, 2014).
+Butera became the fifth catcher to catch a no-hitter in both the American League (Francisco Liriano, 2011) and National League (Josh Beckett, 2014).

 Butera has also pitched scoreless innings in both leagues, with a fastball reaching the mid-90s.
 In 2020, he became the first position player ever to pitch a scoreless ninth inning after the other team had scored in each of the first eight innings.

 Amateur career

-Born in Evansville, Indiana, Butera played baseball and golf at Bishop Moore High School in Orlando, Florida, graduating in 2002.
-He was selected by the Toronto Blue Jays in the 48th round of the 2002 Major League Baseball draft, but opted instead to attend the University of Central Florida (UCF).
-In 2004, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League, and was taken in the 5th round of the 2005 draft by the New York Mets.
+Butera played baseball and golf at Bishop Moore High School in Orlando, Florida, graduating in 2002.
+He was selected by the Toronto Blue Jays in the 48th round of the 2002 Major League Baseball draft but opted instead to attend the University of Central Florida (UCF).
+In 2004, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League.
 In 2019, he was inducted into the UCF athletics hall of fame.

 Professional career

 New York Mets

-Butera signed with the Mets and made his professional debut in 2005 with the Low-A Brooklyn Cyclones.
-In 2006 he played for the Single-A Hagerstown Suns, slashing .186/.297/.281 with 5 home runs and 38 RBI.
+Butera was selected by the New York Mets in the 5th round of the 2005 MLB draft.
+He signed with the Mets and made his professional debut that summer with the Low-A Brooklyn Cyclones.
+In 2006, he played for the Single-A Hagerstown Suns, slashing .186/.297/.281 with 5 home runs and 38 RBI.

 In 2007, Butera batted .258/.348/.418 with five home runs and 22 runs batted in for the St. Lucie Mets and was named a Florida State League All-Star.
-Following the All-Star game, Butera was promoted to the double-A Binghamton Mets.
-After a month at Binghamton, he was dealt to the Minnesota Twins at the trade deadline along with Dustin Martin for second baseman Luis Castillo.
+Following the All-Star game, Butera was promoted to the Double-A Binghamton Mets.